-Term Definition Application form The document issued by the Program Delegate that applicants use to apply for funding under the program.
+Term Definition Assistant Minister The Commonwealth Assistant Minister for Industry Development Application form The document issued by the Program Delegate that applicants use to apply for funding under the program.
 AusIndustry The division of the same name within the department.
 Challenge agency The participating Australian Government agency or agencies who nominated the challenge.
 Challenge management group A working group made up of representatives from the department, challenge agency and the grantee.
 The group is responsible for supporting the efficient and effective management of the challenge projects.
 Department The Department of Industry, Science, Energy and Resources.
-Eligible activities The activities undertaken by a grantee in relation to a project that are eligible for funding support as set out in 0.
-Eligible application An application or proposal for services or grant funding under the program that the Program Delegate has determined is eligible for assessment in accordance with these guidelines.
+Eligible activities The activities undertaken by a grantee in relation to a project that are eligible for funding support as set out in 6.1.
+Eligible application An application or proposal for grant funding under the program that the Program Delegate has determined is eligible for assessment in accordance with these guidelines.
+Eligible expenditure The expenditure incurred by a grantee on a project and which is eligible for funding support as set out in 6.2.
+Eligible expenditure guidance The guidance that is provided at Appendix A. Entrepreneurs' Programme Committee (EPC) A subcommittee of Industry Innovation and Science Australia.
+Grant agreement A legally binding contract between the Commonwealth and a grantee for the grant funding.
+Grant funding or grant funds The funding made available by the Commonwealth to grantees under the program.